 - showcase these skills through documented artifacts

 Following the literature review, we conducted a heuristic analysis on different platforms that offered portfolio documentation.
 These platforms included CritViz, Scratch, and Build-In-Progress.
-We observed how currently available platforms handled documentation and portfolio work, concluding that most failed to support problem or maker based work within the classroom.
+We observed how currently available platforms handled documentation and portfolio work, concluding that most failed to support the problem at hand and maker-based work within the classroom.

 Portfolio User Studies